|Hello World in XPages|

 So what's the deal with the auto-generated code?

-It brakes with browsers, it breaks with mobile devices.
+It breaks with browsers, it breaks with mobile devices.
 IBM' s answer is simple.
 Browser X or Device Y is not supported (yet).
 You sacrifice the power to fix it yourself and rely on IBM to do it.

 Don't expect me to trust IBM for anything about web compatibility or standards.